It’s been long enough, right?

 My Approach to Trauma Therapy

-As a trauma therapist, I have worked with many people dealing with the aftermath of trauma.
+As a trauma therapist, I have worked with many people dealing with the aftermath of all kinds of difficulties.
 Believe me, I know that it’s tough stuff.
 Most of your days look quite different from other people for lots of reasons.
 You feel like you have to be aware of situations that other people aren’t and consider things that most people don’t.
 It’s exhausting.
 I get it, and I’m here to help.
 I often use EMDR therapy with my clients if it feels right.
 To learn about my approach to EMDR therapy, check out my page.

 It.
 All.
 Matters.